vandit98/deep-learning-algorithm/2_Activation_functions/README.md

 ## What is the purpose of an activation function in a neural network?

-    ->Introducing Non-Linearity
+Introducing Non-Linearity
-    ->Introduction of Thresholding
+Introduction of Thresholding

 ## Since relu is a linear function , then how it brings the non linearity in the network?